Go Back

 Instructions

-• Garnish with fresh basil and extra lemon zest if desired, then serve warm over pasta or rice.
+• Garnish with fresh basil and serve warm.

 Notes